Trial System

 Trials

-Trials are located within the conditions and are the most basic unit in the trial system hierarchy.
+and are the most basic unit in the Trial System hierarchy.
 Each condition is created by default with one trial.
 The number of trials per condition can be adjusted in the Condition Table.

-If there are several trials within one condition, the condition can be opened (expanded) in the "Condition Table" and individual trials can be selected.
+Usage: If there are several trials within one condition, the condition can be opened (expanded) in the "Condition Table" and individual trials can be selected.
 Consequent changes to the canvas and objects will then only apply to this particular trial.

 Generate Trials by Adding Stimuli

 The trial structure can also be created automatically via the file manager and the integrated multi-select function.
 This is useful if the variation is produced by different stimulus content (different images, videos, sounds etc.).
-To do so, an image, video or sound object (container) must be selected, then the file manager must be opened via the folder icon in the properties panel.
-Then select several (2 or more) pictures/videos/audio files and click on the "Assign" icon (grid symbol with arrow) in the lower right corner.
+To do so, an image, video or sound object (container) must be selected, then the file manager must be opened via the folder icon in the Object Properties

-Trials: Assign the Files to Trials
+A. Trials: Assign the Files to Trials

 - Assign the files to existing trials: The image/video/audio files will be assigned to already existing trials in the selected condition.

 - Create as many trials as files selected: The image/video/audio files will be matched to the number of trials in the selected condition.
 There will be exactly 1 trial for each selected file.
 Former trials in the condition will be removed.
+If you have created your Factors, you can also specify under what Condition the images should be uploaded (as in the image above).

 - Create a new trial for each selected file: For each selected image/video/audio file, a new trial will be added to the selected condition.
 The new trials will be appended to existing ones.

-Conditions: Assign the Files to Conditions
+B. Conditions: Assign the Files to Conditions

 - This option assigns the files to a selected factor group and existing conditions.

-Factor Levels: Assign the Files to Factor Levels
+C. Factor Levels: Assign the Files to Factor Levels

 - Assign files to existing factor levels: The images/video/audio files will be assigned to already existing levels in the selected factor.